TheSquidNextDoor/Stellar-Sortie/README.txt

-  Removed PD turret holes from Railgun Corvette (Formally the MAC Battleship) Added particle effect for when the player's shields are depleted Changed ship and planet selection buttons to be a lot more obvious If you're wondering, C class ships are classic designs and R class ships are Rift class ships.
+  Removed PD turret holes from Railgun Corvette (Formally the MAC Battleship) Added particle effect for when the player's shields are depleted Changed ship and planet selection buttons to be a lot more obvious If you're wondering, the 'C' in the C class interceptor means Classic because the Prototype Corvette is the first non-placeholder ship made for the game.
+(There's some trivia for you.)
+  Also, my personal preference is the Protoype Corvette.